rbotzax/giauto/README.md

 5. Copy the text output from the console
    ![](https://imgur.com/eWP1OyO.png)

+ If you are getting `list index out of range`

 **Don't copy the quotation marks**

 Value should look like: login_ticket=xxx; account_id=696969; cookie_token=xxxxx; ltoken=xxxx; ltuid=696969; mi18nLang=en-us; _MHYUUID=xxx